CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

    ![](./images/arc-dash.PNG "")

-   > ***Info***: Kibana and Grafana web dashboards are provided to bring insight and clarity to the Kubernetes namespaces being used by Azure Arc enabled data services.
+   > ***Info***: Kibana and Grafana web dashboards are provided to bring insight and clarity to the Kubernetes namespaces being used by Azure Arc-enabled data services.

 1. Now copy the endpoint for Kibana dashboard and paste this endpoint url in a browser.
 If you get a prompt - connection isn't private, you can click on Advanced and then select Continue to ip address to access the link.